wix-incubator/headless-components/packages/headless-components/core/README.md

 **Parameters:**

 - `signalsService` - The signals service instance for creating effects
-- `effectFn` - The effect function to run after hydration is complete
+- `effectFn` - The effect function that reads signals and contains the effect logic
 - `getFirstRun` - Function that returns the current firstRun state
 - `setFirstRun` - Function to update the firstRun state